 Grit is more than work ethic.
 A strong work ethic is a necessary but insufficient condition for grit to prevail.
 You might stay at work two hours extra every day and work on weekends but that doesn’t mean you’ll have the courage to resist pressures to do something wrong, such as those encountered in workplace situations.
 In fact, you may be tempted to take a shortcut if it gets you to your goal quicker, especially when you have doubts about getting there.

 So, ethics is also an integral part of grit.
 Just as one has to want to do the right thing and has the skills to carry it out, even in the face of counteracting forces, true grit requires a dogged mentality informed by following a righteous path, something I call virtuous grit.

 Virtue requires integrity.
 Integrity is the basis for all ethical action.
 Principled people are motivated to act in accordance with their values regardless of the personal cost or cost to one’s employer if it is done to protect the public interest.
 This is no more obvious than for auditors who render an independent opinion on a client’s financial statements.

 To be gritty, Duckworth said, we have to be willing to fail, to be wrong, to start over again with lessons learned.

 That’s good news for those of us who have tasted defeat.
 We should dust ourselves off, get back on our feet, and strive to do better, work harder and smarter, and act ethically when confronting the new challenges of the day.

-Blog posted by Dr. Steven Mintz, aka Ethics Sage, on February 24, 2015.
-Professor Mintz is on the faculty of the Orfalea College of Business at Cal Poly San Luis Obispo.
-He also blogs at: www.workplaceethicsadvice.com.
+Blog posted by Steven Mintz on May 17, 2016.
+Dr. Mintz is a professor in the Orfalea College of Business at Cal Poly San Luis Obispo.
+He also blogs at www.workplaceethicsadvice.com.